Medical Electrical Stimulation Devices for Physical Therapy

 A clinical electrical stimulation (CES) device converts electricity into a specific waveform for therapeutic delivery.
 These distinct currents encourage muscle contraction that leads to strengthening, pain reduction, and a vital increase in blood circulation.
-Integrating electric stimulation therapy into your rehabilitation department can aid your staff in preventing atrophy while providing the optimal therapy equipment for your residents.
-As you begin to search for the perfect CES for your community, you’ll quickly discover the hundreds of available units on the market today.
-From TENS to NMES to FES units, we’ve put together this guide to help you find the right electric therapy equipment for your unique community.
+Integrating electric stimulation therapy into your rehabilitation department can aid your staff in preventing atrophy while providing the optimal therapy equipment for your seniors.
+As you begin to search for the perfect CES for your healthcare setting, you’ll quickly discover the hundreds of available units on the market today.
+From TENS to NMES to FES units, we’ve put together this guide to help you find the right electric therapy equipment for your unique healthcare setting.

 CES or electrostimulation devices go by many different names.
 You’ll see common names, like TENS (Transcutaneous Electrical Nerve Stimulation), NMES (NeuroMuscular Electrical Stimulation) and FES (Functional Electrical Stimulation).
 These names may be used interchangeably, but each of these devices is designed to have a specific physiological effect on the human body:

 TENS – Transcutaneous Electrical Nerve Stimulation units are intended for temporary pain relief in sore and aching muscles or symptomatic relief of chronic or acute pain.
 TENS devices work by sending a string of electrical pulses across the body’s skin and nerve strands.
 These units have also shown efficacy in releasing endorphins to aid in pain relief.